PatilSwarali/PatilSwarali.github.io/_pages/research.md

 ------

 I currently work on Fast Radio Bursts (FRBs) with the CHIME Telescope.
-FRBs are strong radio emission signals originating from sources that are not fully identified yet.
+FRBs are strong radio emission signals originating from astronomical sources that are not fully identified yet.
 These bursts are sporadic and have an extremely small duration ranging from a few micro-seconds to milli-seconds.
 My work involves using and developing computational methods to process the telescope data in the hope of possibly discovering some relevant physical phenomena.

 ## My research interests are:
   * Neutron stars and FRBs